Jan Kubelík: Critical reception and legacy

-In 1903 Kubelik's portrait was painted by Philip de László, and a 1912 Cubist painting by Georges Braque incorporates a handbill featuring the words "Mozart Kubelick" (sic).
+In 1903 Kubelík's portrait was painted by Philip de László, and a 1912 Cubist painting by Georges Braque incorporates a handbill featuring the words "Mozart Kubelick" (sic).
 Carl Sandburg mentions Jan Kubelík in his Chicago Poems, 1916.
 He is adored by the sisters in Sally Benson's collected short stories which later became the film Meet Me in St. Louis (1944).
 He is also referred to in Robert Ludlum's 2002 novel The Janson Directive.